ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wcaej.md

 ## Next step
 {: #cloud-setup-wcaej-next_steps}

-Developers can add the {{site.data.keyword.wca_short}} extension for Microsoft Visual Studio Code or Eclipse IDE and start generating code recommendations.
+Developers can add the {{site.data.keyword.wca_short}} extension for Microsoft Visual Studio Code or plugin for the Eclipse IDE and start generating code recommendations.
+For more information, see the [private preview of {{site.data.keyword.wcaej_full_notm}}](https://early-access.ibm.com/software/support/trial/cst/welcomepage.wss?siteId=2044){: external}.